FestCat/festcat-clunits-builder/README.md

 ### clunits

-This final step builds the cluster units combining all the previous information.
+This final step builds the cluster units.

-## Installation and testing:
+## Packaging and installation:

 To use the new voice you will need the following files and directories: